maheshkkumar/fscc/README.md

 3. [UCSD](http://www.svcl.ucsd.edu/projects/peoplecnt/)

 ### Training

-The command line arguments for the `train.py` is as follows:
+First, to generate a pre-trained backbone CSRNet network, please refer to [CSRNet documentation](https://github.com/leeyeehoo/CSRNet-pytorch).
+Then, the command line arguments for the meta-learning `train.py` is as follows:
 ```python
 >> python train.py --help